Any business can be an impact business.

 And yet for others, impact is all about the way their employees are treated.

-At Dansko, Graham Insurance, and Home Care Associates things are always good for employees because both are 100% employee-owned.
+At Dansko, Graham Insurance, and Home Care Associates things are always good for employees because each is 100% employee-owned.
 Which means full-time living wages and extraordinary employee benefit packages — all guaranteed.

 What good are you?
 See how your business stacks up to the impact mindset.
 Find out how your business can benefit from being a part of ImpactPHL and the impact economy.
 Get advice from impact economy leaders.
 Grow your network of peers.